FIRST IMPRESSIONS BOOK REVIEW

 By Chet Yarbrough

-“Turn of Mind” scares the pants off aging parents and their children.
+“Turn of Mind” frightens aging parents and their children.

 Alice LaPlante expertly puts a reader into a dementia burdened mind.
 The main character, Jennifer White, is a doctor spiraling down a darkening rabbit hole.
 The reader searches for truth between imagination and remembrance.
 A murder has occurred and the prime suspect is the 61 year old doctor.